Check out this awesome feature from Speed on the Water Magazine!

 The champagne-colored 42-foot sport utility boat in the foreground was the only one that did the poker run to Key West, Fla., and it got a lot of attention during the event considering it was MTI‘s first V-bottom with the European-style rear sun pad ahead of the quad Mercury Verado 300 engines.

 The silver boat is the Wentzville, Mo., company’s most recently completed V 42—it was finished just in time to be displayed at the Fort Lauderdale International Boat Show in late October.
-According to Tim Gallagher, MTI‘s sales and marketing manager, the boat will spend some time in Miami before being shipped to Italy to join up with the owner’s soon-to-be-finished Benetti Yacht.
+According to Tom Stuart, MTI‘s Sales and Client Relations, the boat will spend some time in Miami before being shipped to Italy to join up with the owner’s soon-to-be-finished Benetti Yacht.

 The red model in the distance is the first completed MTI-V 42, which was delivered to its Miami-based owner in early 2013 and has since becoming well known by the South Florida boating crowd.